finaleaf/vue-sfc-scaffolding/README.md

 # vue-sfc-scaffolding with laravel

-- Initialize Laravel, composer, npm first.
+- Initialize composer, npm first.
 (This will overwrite your webpack.mix.js file, back up yours if you require it.)
 - Can use installer.sh for Initializing if you want.
 Use command below in your projects directory: <br>
     ```
     wget https://raw.githubusercontent.com/finaleaf/vue-sfc-scaffolding/master/installer.sh && chmod +x installer.sh && ./installer.sh